 Texting or using a phone while driving is the most frequent.
 It’s also the most dangerous.
 The NHTSA points out that looking down at your phone to text someone or read a notification distracts you for about five seconds.
 In most cases, that’s enough time with your eyes off the road to miss critical action.
 A car could come into your lane, a light could change, or a person could enter the road.
 If you’re unaware of your surroundings, something terrible could easily happen.

-A distracted driving violation could raise your auto insurance rates.
+A distracted driving violation could raise your rates.
 However, it’ll depend on both your state and auto insurance company.
 Idaho and North Carolina have laws in place that prohibit insurers from raising rates due to texting while driving violations.

 The severity of the ticket or incident is another important factor.
 If you caused property damage or injury to another party and must file a claim, your insurance company may add a surcharge to your premium.
 Often, all it takes is one serious claim to raise your rates.

-A common metric most providers’ programs track is how often you pick up your phone while driving.
+A common metric most insurance providers’ programs track is how often you pick up your phone while driving.
 Depending on your company, your rates could go up if your telematics app or device detects cell phone use.

-Distracted driving could raise your auto rates indirectly, even if you’ve never received a ticket or been in an accident.
+Distracted driving could raise your auto premium indirectly, even if you’ve never received a ticket or been in an accident.
 Since driving without paying attention causes more accidents, people are likely to file more claims.
 This is especially the case in densely populated cities with lots of traffic and busy intersections.

 One reason why insurers raise rates is the frequency of claims in specific geographical areas.
-This means that if distracted driving is more prevalent in your city, there’s a very good possibility you’ll pay more for car insurance.
+This means that if bad driving is more prevalent in your city, there’s a very good possibility you’ll pay more for car insurance.

-How to Lower Your Auto Insurance Rates
+How to Lower Your Rates

 - Move to another city.
 You’ll face higher rates if you live in a city with lots of drivers on the road.
-Moving somewhere where people are less likely to drive distracted and cause accidents can lower your rates.
+Moving somewhere where people are less likely to drive preoccupied and cause accidents can lower your rates.

 - Compare quotes.
 Another way to lower your rates is by gathering quotes from several insurers and comparing them.
 This allows you to see which company has the best deal on the market.